 The Coen brothers, whose impressive filmography includes titles like “No Country for Old Men,” “The Big Lebowski” and “Fargo,” immediately dove in, immersing themselves in the language of the period and incorporating Tom Hanks’ persona into the character of Donovan, expertly interweaving this remarkable experience in his life into a powerful story that captured the essence of the man.

 “Joel and Ethan got us very, very deep into the characters,” says Spielberg.
-“They really instilled a sense of irony and a little bit of absurd humor, not absurd in the sense that movies can take license and be absurd, but that real life is absurd.
+“They really instilled a sense of irony and a little bit of absurd humour, not absurd in the sense that movies can take license and be absurd, but that real life is absurd.
 They are great observers of real life, as we all know from their great august body of work, and were able to bring that to the story.”

 One theme woven throughout the texture and framework of the Coen brothers’ screenplay which struck a chord with the director was the notion that spies looked like everyone else.
-He explains, “It wasn’t just shadows and light and spies in a stereotypical way, but it was spies as people that we wouldn’t even think twice about, we wouldn’t even notice them to begin with, let alone figure out that they’re here to do a mission against our national security.
+He explains, “It wasn’t just shadows and light and spies in a stereotypical way, but it was spies as people that we wouldn’t even think twice about, we wouldn’t even notice them, to begin with, let alone figure out that they’re here to do a mission against our national security.
 Between Matt Charman and Joel and Ethan Coen, I was in the hands of three wonderful storytellers.”
-Read the review

 The Coen Brothers

 Inside Llewyn Davis, which Joel Coen directed produced and wrote with his brother, Ethan, was awarded the Grand Prix at the 2013 Cannes International Film Festival.
 The brothers also wrote the screenplay for 2014’s Unbroken, directed by Angelina Jolie.
 Ethan has produced and co-written such critically-acclaimed films as Miller’s Crossing; Barton Fink, and O Brother, Where Art Thou?